-Statistics specification : International trade in goods by Finnish regions (2016)
+Statistics specification: Foreign trade of goods by Finnish regions 2018

 a) exceeded 12 000 euros per year and was accumulated during at least two months or

 b) exceeded 120 000 per year.

 Since the year 2013, these statistics include the foreign trade of all companies without a value limit.

 The regional foreign trade statistics are based on the information on import and export values provided by companies engaged in foreign trade.
 Therefore, the statistics include not only industry but also other branches of business, such as wholesale, retail and car trade, mining and building, companies conducting re-export, and the goods trade carried out by companies operating in the service industries.
 Foreign trade in services is not included in the statistics.